Itoshimakōkō-mae Station: Lines

-Itoshima-Kōkōmae Station is served by the Chikuhi Line.
+Itoshima-Kōkōmae Station is served by the Chikuhi Line and is located 11.3 km from the starting point of the line at Meinohama.

 Station layout

 The station has two side platforms serving a double track line.
-The station building is located above the platforms, and are connected to them via stairs and elevators.
+The elevated station building is located above the platforms, and are connected to them via stairs and elevators.
+The station has a Midori no Madoguchi staffed ticket office.

-Adjacent stations
+Platforms

 History

 The proposed station was initially given the provisional name of Urashi New Station (浦志新駅), but a request to have the station named Itoshima-Kokomae was submitted by the City of Itoshima to JR Kyushu in July 2017.
 Construction of the new station started in 2017, and the station was opened on March 16, 2019.

 Passenger statistics

-The station is forecasted to be used by approximately 4,800 passengers daily.
+In fiscal 2020, the station was used by an average of 1471 passengers daily (boarding passengers only), and it ranked 100th among the busiest stations of JR Kyushu.